 While it was raining in the Metro over the weekend, your happyfoodies were following the hiking and food trail to the northeastern part of Luzon.
 One of our stops on the way home was Cabanatuan, and at the suggestion of a friend, we made a stopover at Puno’s Ice Cream and Sherbet to cool off the increasingly hot day.
 Our friend says it’s a must-visit place and we were just happy to oblige.

 It’s no secret that your happyfoodies are big fans of Amici.
-So when Cara Mia, their gelateria, opened in Greenhills recently, we promised ourselves to brave the EDSA-Greenhills traffic one day soon just to see what’s there.
+So when Cara Mia, its gelateria, opened in Greenhills recently, we promised ourselves to brave the EDSA-Greenhills traffic one day soon just to see what’s there.
 One recent Sunday, we dropped by with full tummies with barely enough room for dessert but happily, we weren’t disappointed.